Linzwcs/Linzwcs.github.io/index.md

 ## About Me

 Hello, I’m Zhilin Wang, an undergraduate student at Jilin University.
-Previously, I studied as a visiting student under the supervision of Yue Zhang@wias at WestlakeNLP.
-I am now preparing to pursue a PhD supervised by Yu Cheng@CUHK at the University of Science and Technology of China and the Shanghai AI Lab.
+Previously, I studied as a visiting student under the supervision of [Yue Zhang](https://scholar.google.com/citations?user=6hA7WmUAAAAJ&hl=zh-CN) at WestlakeNLP.
+I am now preparing to pursue a PhD supervised by [Yu Cheng](https://scholar.google.com/citations?user=ORPxbV4AAAAJ&hl=zh-CN) at the University of Science and Technology of China (USTC) and the Shanghai AI Lab.
-Currently, I'm working on MoE with Continue learning.

 ## Research Interests